Jaxelr/CarterServiceTemplate/README.md

 For installation via the dotnet install command:

-`dotnet new -i "CarterServiceTemplate::*"`
+`dotnet new install "CarterServiceTemplate::*"`

 For myget installations you can specify the source on the dotnet command:

-`dotnet new -i "CarterServiceTemplate::*" --nuget-source https://www.myget.org/F/carterservicetemplate/api/v3/index.json`
+`dotnet new install "CarterServiceTemplate::*" --nuget-source https://www.myget.org/F/carterservicetemplate/api/v3/index.json`

 Then you can freely use it by executing the following dotnet command: